 To make it more complicated, we were only maintaining integration and providing support for the client’s application.
 The app had a closed source.

 To be quick, it’s good to have some automation, even like following some proven points or procedures.
 Bugs are often different from each other so a general list might be not perfect – but it will be better than not even knowing where to start.

 To fix a bug, you have to really fix it.
 Not just hide the symptoms.
 Fixing bugs quickly is not the same as hiding bugs, even if the latter is quicker.

 1. Compare working and not working data

-In the customer-order example, customers were compared in the software client was using.
-Found difference was a lack of country shortcode for the client.
-Missing country was updated for that customer in the software, and it worked.
+In the customer-order example, customers were compared in the software the client was using.
+The found difference was the lack of country shortcode for the client.
+The country field was updated for that customer in the software, and it worked.